happycog/Antenna/README.md

 - force_https='true'

-If you're using YouTube, you get access to one more parameter:
+If you're using YouTube, you get access to several more parameters, such as:

 - youtube_rel='0/1' -- Show related videos at end of video.
 Defaults to 1.
+- youtube_showinfo ='0/1' -- Show the video title and uploader.
+Defaults to 1.

+See https://developers.google.com/youtube/player_parameters#Parameters for the full list of HTML5 parameters available for YouTube videos.
+Prefix each parameter with `youtube_` when adding these parameters to your Antenna template tag.

 If you're using Vimeo, you get access to four more parameters and one more variable: